 ✓ 20% off your first month through Therapy Helpers

-An overview of BetterHelp
+An Overview of BetterHelp

 BetterHelp provides on-demand access to therapists through text, audio, phone, and video chat sessions.

-- Users are matched with therapists based on criteria such as age, location, language, sexuality, faith, and specific issues the user is dealing with.
+Users are matched with therapists based on criteria such as age, location, language, sexuality, faith, and specific issues the user is dealing with.

-- One of the main draws of BetterHelp is its convenience and affordability compared to traditional in-office therapy.
+One of the main draws of BetterHelp is its convenience and affordability compared to traditional in-office therapy.

 While research shows online therapy can be effective for treating some mild-moderate mental health conditions, the lack of in-person visual and non-verbal cues poses some limitations compared to physical therapy.

-- Still, for many people dealing with common issues like stress, relationships, or mild anxiety/depression, BetterHelp offers a useful alternative.
+Still, for many people dealing with common issues like stress, relationships, or mild anxiety/depression, BetterHelp offers a useful alternative.

 BetterHelp markets itself as an accessible way for people to get mental health support discreetly and on their own schedule.
-The service costs $65-$90 per week, which is significantly cheaper than most standard in-person therapy rates.

-One of the biggest controversies surrounding BetterHelp is its handling of user data.
 In 2018, the company came under fire when it was revealed that BetterHelp was sharing user data with third parties, such as Facebook, without explicit consent.

 Additionally, in the same year, BetterHelp faced scrutiny over allegations of deceptive pricing, poor service quality, and inconsistent terms of service related to promotions by social media influencers.

-- The company’s CEO addressed the allegations, but concerns remained.
+The company’s CEO addressed the allegations, but concerns remained.

 Specifically, BetterHelp provided anonymized metadata to partners for targeted advertising purposes, including sensitive information like users’ age, location, and health information.
-This was done despite BetterHelp’s privacy policy stating that user information would remain private and confidential.
-The Federal Trade Commission (FTC) investigated these practices.

 - It ruled that BetterHelp had engaged in deceptive data collection by pushing people to turn over sensitive information under the guise of it being confidential.